pbitmonkey/bitmonkey-debug/README.md

-# bitmonkey-debug OVA FILE FOR VIRTUAL BOX ...   www.bitmonkey.it/BITMONKEY/Tania.ova   THE DOWNLOAD IS ABOUT 4.5 GB ...
+# Bitmonkey-debug OVA FILE FOR VIRTUAL BOX ...   www.bitmonkey.it/BITMONKEY/Tania.ova   THE DOWNLOAD IS ABOUT 4.5 GB ...
 It includes Ubuntu and BitMonkey just ready to run ... to Login please use the pass ...   t   ... yes just one letter ... letter t.
 If you need assistance please drop me a couple of lines on my Linkedin account ... https://www.linkedin.com/in/ppaparcura/ ...
 Ciao.

 Bitmonkey Core integration/staging tree